redpanda-data/redpanda/docs/www/archival.md

 ## Cloud Storage Configuration

 On AWS no special configuration is needed for the S3 bucket.
 You can just create a bucket and optionally specify expiration rules based on tags described above.
 Next, you may use IAM service to create a user to access S3.
 You will need to grant this user permission to read and create objects.
-You will also need to copy access key and secret key to the redpanda configuration options `archival_storage_s3_access_key` and `archival_storage_s3_secret_key`
+You will also need to copy access key and secret key to the redpanda configuration options `cloud_storage_access_key` and `cloud_storage_secret_key`

 On Google Cloud Storage you should choose a uniform access control while creating a bucket.
 Bucket level permissions should be used for all objects.
 You should also use google managed encryption key.
 Next, you will need to create a service user with HMAC keys.
 This HMAC keys should be added to redpanda configuration.